 #1.
 Sea Life and Bray Seafront

-Combine a visit to Sea Life in Bray with a wander along the seafront to enjoy ice-cream or candy floss, pop into the amusements and maybe even catch a funfair or festival depending on the time of the year.
+Combine a visit to Sea Life in Bray where you can see sharks, rays, seahorses and clownfish, and even get to touch some sea life in their touchpool.
+Afterwards, enjoy a stroll along the seafront to enjoy ice-cream or candy floss, pop into the amusements and maybe even catch a funfair or festival depending on the time of the year.

 #2.
 Powerscourt Waterfall and Gardens

 Powerscourt Waterfall and Gardens will satisfy all ages and offers a great day out.
-A wonderful place to be on a summer day with a playground, cafe and ice creams, walks, bbq facilities and picnic benches – it’s easy to lose track of time here.
+A wonderful place to be on a summer day with a beautiful gardens, cafe and ice creams, walks, family trails – it’s easy to lose track of time here.

 #3.
 Clara Lara